Present

-The present is the period of time that is occurring right now.
+The present also called the present moment, is the period of time that is occurring right now.
 The present is in contrast to the past, the period of time that has already occurred; and the future, the period of time that has yet to occur.

 It is sometimes represented as a hyperplane in space-time, typically called "now", although modern physics demonstrates that such a hyperplane cannot be defined uniquely for observers in relative motion.
 The present may also be viewed as a duration.

 Historiography

 Contemporary history describes the historical timeframe immediately relevant to the present time and is a certain perspective of modern history.